 The 2016-17 saw them finish bottom of the Huws Gray Alliance and relegated to Welsh National League’s Premier Division for 2017-18.
 The club stayed mid table for the early half of the season due to cup commitments and the exceptionally bad weather meaning fewer games were played than should have been.
 With fixtures stacked into April & May, they went toe to toe with Brickfield Rangers finally taking the last point needed in the last game of the season in almost the final minute against in front of a crowd of 604 at the Globe to take the league title and win promotion back to the second tier at the first time of asking.

-- FAW Championship North, Huws Gray Alliance, North East Wales Football League Veterans Division, Pre Season 2018, Pre Season 1st Team 2019, Pre Season Reserves 2019, Welsh National League - Premier Division, Welsh National League - Reserves Division
+- Huws Gray Alliance, JD Cymru North, North East Wales Football League Veterans Premier Division, Pre Season 2018, Pre Season 1st Team 2019, Pre Season Reserves 2019, U19s, Welsh National League - Premier Division, Welsh National League - Reserves Division

 - 2018, 2019, 2020, Pre-Season